-- Tracking Government advice and implementing it effectively. - Adaption of our pubs to facilitate social distancing. - Training our team members. - Building contingency plans for future lockdowns. - Consulting with our employees on safety concerns and operational issues. - Simplified menus, streamlined guest offering to concentrate upon offering the highest guest satisfaction at the right margin. - Regular scrutiny of asset values.
+Risk context The risk Potential impact Mitigation COVID-19 uncertainty regarding the continued impact upon public health and our behaviour.
+The duration of measures taken to reduce the infection rate There is a risk that infection rates increase leading to further restrictions on the public and further trading regulations for pubs and lodges.
+Ability of our teams to operate safely.
+Reduced numbers of guests, and shorter stays.
+Tracking Government advice and implementing it effectively.
+Adaption of our pubs to facilitate social distancing.
+Training our team members.
+Building contingency plans for future lockdowns. is uncertain.
+Increased operating costs.
+Consulting with our employees on safety concerns and operational issues.
+Simplified menus, streamlined guest offering to concentrate upo offering the highest guest satisfaction at the right margin.
+Regular scrutiny of asset values.